 Whistle training is essentially the same as training with your voice, there is no real difference in technique, no special skills or tricks you need to know.

-If your dog is disobedient, buying a whistle is a great opportunity to start again with your training and get it right, I’ll explain the stages you need to go through below.
+If your dog is disobedient, buying a whistle is a great opportunity to start again with your training and get it right, I’ll briefly explain the stages you need to go through below.
+For a more in-depth whistle training, you might like to join one of my online dog training courses.

 If you have already taught your dog to respond to your voice and he is fairly obedient, you can transfer that response to the whistle quite quickly.